In Depth: As China Sculpts New Patent Law, Division Persists on Innovation and Enforcement

 Academics, including Zhang Yumin, Li, and Cheng told Caixin that excessive involvement of administrative law enforcement in private patent disputes would lead to imbalanced competition in the market.
 Moreover, because the SIPO handles patent authorization and confirmation as well as patent infringement, it would be difficult for the office to remain neutral.

-Jiang Liwei, a senior partner at the Beijing Liande Law Firm with 10 years of experience in intellectual property trials, said China’s patent trial system has been through a process of “centralization, expansion and re-centralization.”
+Jiang Liwei, a senior partner at the LexField Law Offices in Beijing who has 10 years of experience in intellectual property trials, said China’s patent trial system has been through a process of “centralization, expansion and re-centralization.”
 While intermediate courts originally heard patent cases, by 2009 some local courts could try certain patent cases.
 In 2014, Beijing, Shanghai and Guangzhou set up intellectual property courts in order to strengthen intellectual property rights.
-Now, most intermediate courts do not hear patent cases.
+Now, most intermediate courts and lower courts do not hear patent cases.

 “SIPO now hopes to expand the power of administrative law enforcement,” Jiang said.
 “In order to better unify law enforcement standards, it must concentrate rather than expand the patent jurisdiction.
 On the other hand, it’s objectively difficult to establish a high-quality patent administrative law enforcement team.”

-China’s Supreme People’s Court, the mainland’s highest court, established an Intellectual Property Court shortly after the draft amendment was submitted.
+China’s Supreme People’s Court, the mainland’s highest court, established an Intellectual Property Court shortly after the draft amendment was submitted to the legislature.
 According to the pilot scheme approved by the central government, appeals hearings of certain civil and administrative cases should be centralized and held in the Supreme Court’s Intellectual Property Court.

 On Jan.
 8, the court held a consultation meeting with experts.
 According to scholars who attended the meeting, the judges on the Supreme Court were clearly opposed to the expansion of administrative power.
 “They felt that the centralization of patent jurisdictions was clearly more in line with the reform direction of the central government,” one scholar, who wished to remain anonymous because it was a closed-door meeting, told Caixin.